 The visits are cross-curricular and we can tailor them to particular parts of your school’s curriculum.
-From mapping natural resources to debating political issues, our tours can be adapted to suit any geographical or sociological aspect of sustainability.
+From mapping natural resources, and designing sustainable communities, to debating political issues, our tours can be adapted to suit any geographical, technical or sociological aspect of sustainability.

 Topics for Key Stage 3 & 4 include:

 - Changing places: relationship between people and place

 - Sustainability In Building Design

 - Field Studies- a community for comparison

 What size group can attend?

 We can cater for a maximum of 50 students in a half day, with the visits taking approximately 3 hours.
 Schools often mix a visit to us with a half-day to another venue in the area, or spread a Year’s visits over a week or two.

 There is parking available for one coach, and parking for up to 10 cars but we can host more by arrangement.

 There is no cafe or shop as this is primarily a residential development.
 We have some postcards and educational material for sale but focus more on making memories than selling souvenirs!
 Catering can be requested on booking.